Ron DeSantis: Tech platforms

 On February 2, 2021, DeSantis announced support for legislation to hold tech companies accountable to prevent alleged political censorship.
 In response to social media networks removing Trump from their platforms, DeSantis and other Florida Republicans pushed legislation in the Florida legislature to prohibit tech companies from de-platforming political candidates.
 A federal judge blocked the law by preliminary injunction the day before it was to take effect, on the grounds that it violated the First Amendment and federal law.
+Florida petitioned the U.S. Supreme Court to review the Eleventh Circuit ruling, and the Court accepted the petition for review.
+The Court held that the wrong First Amendment analysis had been applied and remanded the case to the Eleventh Circuit to apply the correct analysis.
+The injunction against the Florida law remains in effect.

 When Twitter suspended DeSantis administration critic Rebekah Jones's account for violating rules against spam and platform manipulation, DeSantis's office applauded the decision, calling it "long overdue".

-DeSantis supported Elon Musk's acquisition of Twitter, believing "it illegal for tech platforms to block or demote content that might otherwise run afoul of their terms of service".
+DeSantis supported Elon Musk's acquisition of Twitter, calling "it illegal for tech platforms to block or demote content that might otherwise run afoul of their terms of service".

 In 2024, Desantis signed into a law a bill that requires social media platforms to prohibit people under 16 years old from making accounts.
 The law has been criticized by digital rights organizations like Netchoice, which said it "forces Floridians to hand over sensitive personal information to websites or lose their access to critical information channels.
 This infringes on Floridians' First Amendment rights to share and access speech online", and that "the Supreme Court has made clear that the government lacks the 'free-floating power to restrict the ideas to which children may be exposed'".

 COVID-19 response

 During 2020 and 2021, scientists and media outlets initially gave mixed reviews of DeSantis's handling of the COVID-19 pandemic.
 From March 2020 through March 22, 2023, Florida had the 12th-highest rate of cases and deaths per 100,000 people among the 50 states, Washington, D.C., and Puerto Rico, without adjusting for the age of Florida's large and vulnerable elderly population.
 Florida's age-adjusted death rate, which takes its disproportionately elderly population into account, was roughly near the median among states as of 2021, and a 2022 study placed it at the nation's 12th lowest.
-By 2023, many political scientists acknowledged that DeSantis's management of the pandemic may have benefited him in his reelection campaign, and he was credited with turning "his coronavirus policies into a parable of American freedom".
+In 2021 a federal court upheld Desantis's ban on mask mandates in schools, which he argued gave parents back their authority under the Parental Rights Bill.
+By 2023, many political scientists agreed that DeSantis's management of the pandemic may have benefited him in his reelection campaign, and he was credited with turning "his coronavirus policies into a parable of American freedom".
+According to the Census Bureau, 259,000 people moved to Florida between July 2020 and July 2021 and another 311,000 from 2021 to 2022.